- Education and Science

-Albert Einstein is a credible authority about solving problems, and I enthusiastically endorse his sentiment that preventing problems is even better than solving them!
-But when problems cannot be prevented, I still love solving them.
+Albert Einstein is a credible authority about solving problems, and I enthusiastically endorse his sentiment that preventing problems is even better than solving them.
+But when problems cannot be prevented, I still love finding problems and solving problems.

 Solving Problems Often Starts with Plan B

 Please remember these words of wisdom: Always have a Plan B.

 Expert Opinions about Mistakes, Problems, Success and Solutions

 - "All problems become smaller if you don't dodge them but confront them.
 Touch a thistle timidly, and it pricks you; grasp it boldly, and its spines crumble."

 - "You may have to fight a battle more than once to win it."

 - "I use not only all the brains I have but also all the brains I can borrow."

 - "The measure of success is not whether you have a tough problem to deal with, but whether it is the same problem you had last year."